 - 1. In line with good practice the Council should have an approved Anti fraud, bribery and corruption policy statement in place which should be reviewed and updated periodically.
-This is the first review for a number of years; the revised policy statement is shown at Appendix A. - 2.
+This is the first review for a number of years and was submitted to Audit Committee in January 2018, Appendix A. The revised policy statement is shown at Appendix B. Comments from Audit Committee and subsequent responses are shown at Appendix C. - 2.
 Newport City Council is one of the largest organisations in the City.
 It controls millions of pounds of public money and takes seriously the high expectations of the public and the degree of public scrutiny to which the Council's affairs are subject. - 3.
 Good corporate governance requires that the Authority must demonstrate clearly that it is firmly committed to dealing with fraud and corruption and will deal equally with perpetrators from inside (Members and officers) and outside the Council.
 In addition there will be no distinction made in investigation and action between cases that generate financial benefits and those that do not.
 The intention is to encourage a culture of deterring fraud and corruption whilst sending a very clear message that if such activity is identified it will be dealt with firmly, consistently and appropriately. - 4.
 This policy statement embodies a series of measures designed to frustrate any attempted fraudulent or corrupt act and the steps to be taken if such action occurs, provides key contacts to report suspected fraud or corruption to along with the responsibilities of key officers, Members and employees.
 It incorporates The Fraud Act 2006 which defines fraud through three key offences, provides a definition of corruption and also outlines The Bribery Act 2010 where there are four key offences. - 5.
 The maximum sentence is 10 years imprisonment when found guilty of Fraud and or Bribery, with the potential of an unlimited fine when found guilty of Bribery.